Harsha-Yalagach/SmartOptions/README.md

 #### Why not just use getopt() ?

-* getopt() Its a POSIX standard not part of ANSI-C and hence its not available on platforms like Windows.
+* getopt() Its a POSIX standard and not part of ANSI-C and hence its not available on platforms like Windows.
 * Processing Command Line Arguments using getopt() is tedious, time consuming and everything needs to be done by the programmer.

 #### Code Sample: